sematext/docs/docs/experience/integrations.md

 ```

 ### Angular.js
-If your website uses Angular.js 1.x you should add a call to routeChange whenever the route changes in your webapp.
-To do this you'll need to adjust your client side view inside Angular:
+If your webapp uses Angular.js 1.x you should add a call to `routeChange` whenever the route changes in your webapp.
+To do this you'll need to adjust your client side view inside Angular.js:

 ```js
 $scope.$on('$routeChangeStart', function () {